highchair/artinruins-com/_property/georges-billiards-pwt.md

 thumbnail: georges-billiards-jh-2018-07-02.jpg

 images:
+  - url: georges-billiards-pawtlib-pre1968-01.jpg
+    caption: 'View looking east from the junction of Main and Broadway before 1968.
+Likely that this portion of the building replaced an older one or added onto it, we are unsure.
+Part of the Pawtucket Library collection on Flickr'
+    alt: 'A two story, tan brick commercial building with long, uninterrupted ribbon window banks of original steel frame, 10 lite windows arranged 2 over 5 on the back faces of the building.
+Some windows aliong the street-facing side have been replaced with modern, single lite replacements, or consist of assymetrical window pairs in a repeating pattern'
+    sizes: '1440, 900'
+  - url: georges-billiards-pawtlib-1968-01.jpg
+    caption: 'View looking east from the junction of Main and Broadway circa 1968 to 1970.
+Part of the Pawtucket Library collection on Flickr'
+    sizes: '1440, 900'
+  - url: georges-billiards-pawtlib-1999-01.jpg
+    caption: 'Photo of the Sawyer School sign on the outside of the lower portion of the building, circa 1999.
+Part of the Pawtucket Library collection on Flickr'
+    sizes: '1440, 900'
   - url: georges-billiards-jh-2018-07-01.jpg
-    alt: 'A two story, tan brick commercial building with long, uninterrupted ribbon window banks of original steel frame, 10 lite windows arranged 2 over 5 on the back faces of the building.
-Some windows aliong the street-facing side have been replaced with modern, single lite replacements, or consist of assymetrical window pairs in a repeating pattern. '
     sizes: '1440, 900'
   - url: georges-billiards-jh-2018-07-02.jpg
     sizes: '1440, 900'